 - It is yet to be determined if a court order gives each parent half of the parenting time, whether the IRS will continue not to consider 50/50 custody, and the parent with the most overnights will receive the Earned Income Credit, the Child Tax Credit, and the right to file as Head of Household.

 The above highlights are not intended to be a comprehensive summary of all the new tax laws.
-Also, the attorneys at Conniff Law Offices are not tax lawyers.
+Also, the Oak Park family law attorneys at Conniff Law Offices are not tax lawyers.
 However, for more information on the impact the new tax laws may have on your divorce, please contact our skilled attorneys at 708-763-0999.

 In accord with U.S. Treasury Department regulations we must inform you, unless expressly stated otherwise, that any advice contained in this communication is not intended nor shall be used for the purpose of avoiding tax-related penalties under the Internal Revenue Code or for the promotion, marketing or recommendation to another party of any federal tax transactions or matters set forth herein.